rcrews/docs-website/runtime/7.0.3/howto-data-science.md

       Advice and recommendations for optimizing the performance of Apache Spark and Spark applications for Cloudera Data Platform.

+  - title: CDS 3 (Experimental) Powered by Apache Spark
+    url: cds-3/index.html
+    description: >-
+      Adding an experimental Spark 3 service to your CDP Data Center cluster to evaluate new features and changes.

 # Commenting out Zeppelin for 7.0.3 release, because CDP-DC does not support Zeppelin initially
 #  - title: Configuring Apache Zeppelin
 #    url: configuring-zeppelin/index.html